BranchMetrics/android-branch-deep-linking-attribution/README.md

 </activity>
 ```

-### Initialize SDK And Register Deep Link Router
+### Initialize SDK And Register Deep Link Routing Function

 Called in your splash activity where you handle.
-It's safe to call this multiple times on a session if you have trouble isolating it to a single call per session.
 If you created a custom link with your own custom dictionary data, you probably want to know when the user session init finishes, so you can check that data.
-If so, you can init with this callback:
+Think of this callback as your "deep link router".
+If your app opens with some data, you want to route the user depending on the data you passed in.
+Otherwise, send them to a generic install flow.

+This deep link routing callback is called 100% of the time on init, with your link params or an empty dictionary if none present.

 ```java
 @Override